You are here

 Medical Doctor Degree Apprenticeship

-The Medical Doctor Degree Apprenticeship offers NHS organisations the opportunity to grow their future medical workforce and attract and recruit from a wider pool of people in the local community.
-It also gives individuals, who for a multitude of reasons may be unable to attend university full time, a new route to train as a doctor.
+The Medical Doctor Degree Apprenticeship, which is being launched by NHS England offers NHS organisations the opportunity to grow their future medical workforce and recruit from a wider pool of people in their local community.
+The apprenticeship also provides individuals with a new route to train as a doctor, particularly those who, for a multitude of reasons, may be unable to attend university full-time.

-In order to put this apprenticeship in place employers and medical schools have been supported by Health Education England over the last year to develop the apprenticeship and agree upon its standards.
-The Medical Doctor Degree Apprenticeship has been approved for delivery by the Institute for Apprenticeships and Technical Education.
+In order to put this apprenticeship in place employers and medical schools were supported by Health Education England (now part of NHS England) to develop the apprenticeship and agree upon its standard.

 The Medical Doctor Apprentice standard is available here: Medical Doctor Degree Apprenticeship Standard

-Further information along with a toolkit and FAQ to assist NHS organisations in the implementing the Medical Doctor Apprentice is available here: Further information and toolkit
+Further information along with a toolkit to assist NHS organisations in the implementing the Medical Doctor Apprentice is available here: Further information and toolkit

 To read a new blog from Professor Liz Hughes, Medical Director for undergraduate education at HEE all about the new Medical Doctor Degree Apprenticeship, visit: Blog